T

 Destination-specific money tips

-• While cards are widely accepted, always carry some cash for smaller vendors, market stalls, and public transport ticket machines.
+• Credit cards are widely accepted in Budapest, but always have some Hungarian Forint (HUF) cash for smaller vendors, markets, and rural areas.

-• Public transport in Budapest is very affordable and efficient; consider a travel pass for convenience.
+• Public transport in Budapest is efficient and affordable; purchasing a travel card for multiple days is very cost-effective.

 Plan the rest of your Budapest trip